Healthy living

 People aged 65 years and over

-People aged 65 years and over are at higher risk of serious complications from influenza than other healthy adults and are strongly recommended to get immunised against the influenza every year.
+People aged 65 years and over are at a higher risk of becoming very unwell from influenza compared to other healthy adults.
+It is strongly recommended people in this age group get immunised against the influenza every year.
 Even those who are relatively healthy and rarely get sick are advised to get vaccinated.

-There is a specific influenza vaccine available which is free and has been designed for people aged 65 years.
-The vaccine increases the immune system’s response among older adults, who are known to have a weaker response to immunisation.
+A free influenza vaccine is available specifically for people aged 65 years and over.
+This vaccine is designed to increase the immune system’s response among older adults, who typically have a weaker response to immunisation.

 The influenza vaccine pre-vaccination checklist